KSP-KOS/KOS/doc/source/structures/gui_widgets/tipdisplay.rst

     suffixes that :struct:`Label` has.
 The only special thing it does is that it:

-    - Has its own style, called "tipDisplay", which can get seperate style settings.
+    - Has its own style, called "tipDisplay", which can get separate style settings.
     - Has its :attr:`TEXT` value automatically populated by the Tooltips of the other widgets you hover over, within limits.
-If no such hover text is avaiable, or the mouse isn't over a supported widget type, then the :attr:`TEXT` field will be an empty string (``""``).
+If no such hover text is available, or the mouse isn't over a supported widget type, then the :attr:`TEXT` field will be an empty string (``""``).

     Please be aware that Unity3d's IMGUI system does not support Tooltips